tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

   manager that you can deploy.
 So you can have a cluster that just runs Spark and nothing else.
 Once the cluster manager has decided how to distribute that work.
 Spark will require Executors.
-* Executors on nodes of the cluster.
+* Executors are nodes of the cluster.
 Executors are processes that run computations and store the data for your applications.
 The application code is then sent to each executor.
 And in the final step the Spark Context sends the taks to the Executors to run.